Tag

 .

-Formerly known as the “flagship killer” for offering killer specs at a lower price, has since shifted its products up the price scale.
-But it hasn’t lost sight of what made its phones great to begin with, and as a result, the OnePlus is a flagship that can take on much more expensive smartphones at their own game.
+Formerly known as the “flagship killer” for offering killer specs at a lower price, OnePlus has since shifted its products up the price scale.
+But it hasn’t lost sight of what made its phones great to begin with, and as a result, the OnePlus is a flagship smartphone that can take on much more expensive smartphones at their own game.

 The camera setup has similar high numbers, with a 50-megapixel main camera, a 64MP periscope telephoto camera with 3x optical zoom, and a 48MP ultrawide camera.
 There’s also a 32MP selfie lens around the front.
 The actual performance doesn’t live up to the strong numbers though, and it’s not the camera king of this list for sure.
 However, it’s still a solid performer that consistently creates good looking images and videos.